stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 [`ObjectSet`](https://github.com/Stanford-IoT-Lab/thingpedia-api/blob/master/lib/object_set.js),
 containing the devices related to yours.
 You are responsible for calling `objectAdded` and `objectRemoved` if related devices can appear and disappear dynamically.
-- `UseOAuth2`: if your device can be instantiated with an OAuth-like flow (user clicks on a button, is redirected to a login page), this should be set to the handler; despite the name, this is called also for OAuth 1
+- `runOAuth2`: if your device can be instantiated with an OAuth-like flow (user clicks on a button, is redirected to a login page), this should be set to the handler; despite the name, this is called also for OAuth 1
-- `UseDiscovery`, `this.updateFromDiscovery`: discovery operations, described later
+- `loadFromDiscovery`: discovery operations, described later

 #### The Engine API